-- The Button calendar is represented by a plain text field with button in the form, and the Full calendar appears only when you press the button – and disappears again when you have selected a date.
+- The Button calendar is represented by a plain text field with a button in the form, and the Full calendar appears only when you press the button – and disappears again when you have selected a date.

 - The Pop-up calendar appears as a plain text field in the form, but once you have focus on the widget, the Full calendar appears – and disappears again when a date has been set.

 - Name your widgets if you want to pass data into them from the link to the form.
-As an example, if the link to the form contains an Excel serial day number (/form.htm?date=20376), it will be preserved by the form if your spreadsheet has a cell named date, and it will be forwarded with the form when the form is submitted for processing.
+As an example, if the link to the form contains an Excel serial day number (/form.htm?ship_on=20376), it will be preserved by the form if your spreadsheet has a cell named date, and it will be forwarded with the form when the form is submitted for processing.
 Read more about filling form fields from the link.
-For electronic forms it is also much easier to process the form if all input fields have names.
+For electronic forms, it is also much easier to process the form if all input fields have names.
 You can name your fields in the widgets or give them cell names in Excel.
 Widget names can start with numbers or an underscore, which is required when integrating with products like Salesforce.

 The calendar widgets do not return the selected date as text.
 Excel stores dates as sequential serial day numbers so that they can be used in calculations.
 By default, January 1, 1900 is serial number 1, and January 1, 2008 is serial number 39448 because it is 39,447 days after January 1, 1900.
-The date returned by the calendar widgets is in the form of an Excel serial number.
+The date returned by the calendar widget is in the form of an Excel serial number.